 - Did you do extra loads of laundry before or after a vacation?

 - Did you have friends or relatives staying with you?

 Ideas to Help You Find Water Leaks

 Most leaks are easy to find, but some can go undetected.
 Here are some ideas to help you find a water leak in your home.

 - Listen and look for running water.

 - Put a few drops of food coloring into the tank.
-Or pick up free dye tablets at Town Hall located at 807 Mountain Ave.
+Or pick up free dye tablets at Town Hall at 807 Mountain Avenue.
 If color shows up in the bowl within ten minutes, the valve or support assembly may need to be replaced.

 - See if the ball valve drops squarely into the drain opening.
-If not, clean it out or replace the ball valve if it is worn.
+If not, clean it out or replace the ball valve if worn.

 - Check the flush handle to see if it is stuck in the flush position.

 - Bend the float arm to lower the water level to at least one-half inch below the top of the overflow tube.

 - Replace the overflow tube if it has holes below the water level.

 - Replace the pressure and temperature valve if leaking.

 - Look for water drips or stains underneath or in the back of the machine.